jpwoodbu/ari-backup/README.md

 ARI open-sourced the original codebase long ago and went out of business soon thereafter.
-There will not likely be any further development on this project under the [AmericanResearchInstitute organization](https://github.com/AmericanResearchInstitute) but development on ari-backup within this repo is still active and ongoing.
+There will not likely be any further development on this project under the [AmericanResearchInstitute organization](https://github.com/AmericanResearchInstitute) but development on ari-backup within this repo is somewhat active.
 For more ari-backup history, see the last section in this README.

 # ari-backup